 2) When can I purchase showcase tickets and when is the deadline to purchases them by.

 Because this is a catered event, we need to know how many tickets you will need by TBD.
 We urge you as soon as you register talk with the family and purchase tickets as soon as possible.
 We sell out every year and space is limited.
-There will be NO refunds or tickets sold after the registration deadline which is TBD.
+There will be NO refunds or tickets sold after the registration deadline which is July 1st 2019.

 3) Do I need to purchase a ticket for my child for the showcase?